Baba Babee Skazala

 Why We Need Your Help

 Filming interviews and creating a documentary film from that interview footage is complex and expensive.
 The costs of travel, equipment, translations and transcriptions, insurance and licensing rights for music & archival footage add up quickly.
 All of that is before considering the actual filmmaking costs, especially production and post-production costs that will drive whether or not the final product is compelling enough to share the stories of this important group of people with an audience beyond the current generations of the Ukrainian diaspora and outside the Ukrainian community.
-Here is a chart of approximate budget percentages:
+We have kept costs well below initial budget projections, but we still need your help to complete post-production and to fund promotion of the film.
+We've included an updated chart of actual costs to date (June 2018) and remaining budget projections.

 The accompanying music is "Red Poppies," by bandurist Marko Farion, whom we thank for his permission to use the music as part of this project.
 Marko's music is available on CD Baby or iTunes. ("Red Poppies" is on his Bandura Live!
 CD.)